ThoreEI/ThoreEI/README.md

                         The diversity of computer science drives me to keep going.
                         'If there is only one solution, get a second opinion' - Timothy High In addition to wise sentences, I love dull humor.
-                        'C is important because otherwise we’d have to code with omputers.'\s""", Profile.NAME, this.age);
+                        'C is important because otherwise we’d have to code with omputers.'
+                        \s""",
+                Profile.NAME, this.age);
     }

     public void age() {
         this.age += 1; // A computer freak doesn't age, he levels up
-    }
     }
 ```
 ![](https://visitcount.itsvg.in/api?id=ThoreEI&icon=0&color=0)